Secrets of Social Media Marketing from “The Hunger Games”

-It’s no secret that the driving force behind the success of “The Hunger Game” film was the eager fan base, who had fallen in love with the books.
-DePalma and his team knew to take full advantage of the powerful viral marketing capability of Social Media Marketing, (SMM),the fan base would have to be the focus of all its promotional efforts.
+It’s no secret that the driving force behind the success of “The Hunger Games” film was the eager fan base, who had fallen in love with the books.
+DePalma and his team knew to take full advantage of the powerful viral marketing capability of Social Media Marketing, (SMM), the fan base would have to be the focus of all its promotional efforts.

-The key to the success of this (an every other) Social Internet Marketing plan was regular and personal content and engagement.
-Lionsgate’s team saw the power in letting the very involved fans drive the conversation, and just provide some hot topics and interactive high points to keep them coming back for more.
+The key to the success of this (and every other) Social Internet Marketing plan was regular and personal content and engagement.
+Lionsgate’s team saw the power of letting the very involved fans drive the conversation, and just provide some hot topics and interactive high points to keep them coming back for more.

 - Work Each Social Internet Marketing Platform to its Strength

-Facebook, Twitter, LinkedIn, YouTube… each are social platforms that offer very specific and very unique forms of content sharing and engagement tools.
-The team at Lionsgate recognized the powerful capabilities that Facebook and Twitter offered for viral marketing of their Hunger Games promotional content, and worked each platform to its advantages.
+Facebook, Twitter, LinkedIn, and YouTube… are each social platforms that offer very specific and very unique forms of content sharing and engagement tools.
+The team at Lionsgate recognized the powerful capabilities that Facebook and Twitter offered for viral marketing of their Hunger Games promotional content, and worked each platform to its advantage.
 Facebook fans were able to build their own district badges and to register within a district using their www.TheCapital.pn website that was linked to Facebook.